 I chose Puddleglum as a nom de plume because I identify with him more than any other fictional character.
 He helps two children in their quest to find a lost prince in The Silver Chair, a children’s book written by C S Lewis.
 He expects the worst – enemies, floods, dragons – but keeps plodding on regardless.
 My real name is Margaret Decker.

 Data is collected for the sole purpose of running the site and is not sold or passed on to anyone else.
 Contact form submission data — IP address, user agent, name, email address, website, and message — is submitted to the Akismet service for the sole purpose of spam checking.

 Pictures I have used on this page

 The morning after Steve Cotterill was sacked was both foggy and slushy with melting snow.
 It seemed the perfect time to take a new mood-indicator photo.
-This one reflects my feeling that everything has got rather messy and I still have no idea how it will work out.
+This one reflected my feeling that everything had got rather messy and I still had no idea how it would work out.

 Following the sacking of Gary Rowett on 14 December 2016, I changed the picture to a foggy road because I had no idea how it would work out but I felt bad about it.

 After the game on December 13th 2014 in which we scored 6 goals and Zigic made his return I felt I needed something a bit different.

 After losing 0 – 8 to Bournemouth, I had to revert to the original winter-of-discontent picture.